Azure/azure-sdk-for-ios/README.md

 _**This project is in active development and will change.**_

 # SDKs

 **Usage and API references for all SDKs can be found on our [wiki](https://github.com/Azure/Azure.iOS/wiki).**

 ### [AzureData](AzureData)
 ![Current State: Preview Release](https://img.shields.io/badge/Current_State-Preview_Release-brightgreen.svg)

 AzureData is an SDK for interfacing with [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-introduction) - A schema-less JSON database engine with rich SQL querying capabilities.
-It currently supports the full SQL (DocumentDB) API, and offline persistence (inluding read/write).
+It currently supports the full SQL (DocumentDB) API, and offline persistence (including read/write).

 ### [AzureCore](AzureCore)
 ![Current State: Preview Release](https://img.shields.io/badge/Current_State-Preview_Release-brightgreen.svg)

 AzureCore is a shared dependency of the other four SDKs.
-It includes functionality like secure storage, reachablility, logging, etc.
+It includes functionality like secure storage, reachability, logging, etc.

 ### [AzureMobile](AzureMobile)